ont-app/igraph-vocabulary/README.md

 For purposes of this discussion, the term [_URI_](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) and [_IRI_](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier) will be used interchangably.
-In practice clojure keywords are encoded as UTF-8, making them IRIs.
+In practice Clojure keywords are encoded as UTF-8, making them IRIs.
 The term _URI_ has a much greater mind-share, to the extent that any of this stuff has mind-share at all.

-A KWI is a qualified clojure keyword used exactly the way a URI is used in RDF.
+A KWI is a qualified Clojure keyword used exactly the way a URI is used in RDF.
 Ideally URIs should be importable as KWIs and integrated into IGraph-based models, and conversely KWIs should be exportable as standard RDF-type URIs.